AmarMaksumic/FIR-Filter-Design/README.md

 <br>

-To design the pipelined filter, I simply added delay blocks onto each stage of the accumulator line of the filter.
+To design the pipelined filter, I simply added delay blocks onto each stage of the accumulator line of the filter[^2].
 For future reference, I will call this vertical pipelining of the filter.
 This optimization reduced the critical path to the time of one addder plus time of one multiplier.
 For this to work, delay blocks must also be added onto the delay line, essentially doubing the delay of each step.

 An alternative solution is to pipeline between the adders and multipliers.
 For future reference, I will call this horizontal pipelining of the filter.
 However, given that the input and output are registers, this would make the critical path 102 (the number of taps) multiplied by the time for one adder.
 This is a lot worse of a critical path than the proposed solution above, assuming that a multiplication operation does not take much longer than an addition (i.e. 8ns vs 20ns).

 I did experiment with combining both methods above, but ran into issues with combining horizontal direction and vertical direction pipelinig.
 In addition, this introduced extreme latency issues due to the number of delay blocks between ```x(n)``` and ```y(n)```.
 As such, I went with only vertical pipelining shown with red blocks in figure 4.

-#### L2 Parallel FIR
+### L2 Parallel FIR
 <div align="center">
   <img src="README_resources/l2firfilter.png" alt="" width="500">
   <br>